JoaoMartins-callmeJohn/viewer-sync-sample/README.md

 ## The math behind the sync
 Before jumping into the math for our calculations, lets begin with some contextuakization.

-Both scenes represent each a three dimensional space, with its own coordinate system.
+Both scenes represent each a [vector space](https://en.wikipedia.org/wiki/Vector_space), with its own coordinate system.

 ![coordinate systems]()

+Each space will have its own [basis](https://en.wikipedia.org/wiki/Basis_(linear_algebra)), that we can use to find the proper transformations.
+So first of all, we need to find those.

+### Finding the basis
+Each Viewer scene itself have its own coordinate system with basis defined, but we can't simply use those, as they don't "see" the model the same way.

+We need two basis that